 The half-time shuffle is one of the most important grooves to know, you can hear this in a great variety of songs from r&b to rock, jazz-rock, and pop music.
-I transcribed and collected in one printable PDF file some important grooves with this feel, enjoy.
+I transcribed in one printable PDF file, some important grooves with this feel.

 Below there’s a list of songs with this feel, to know more I recommend the book The Commandments of the Half-Time Shuffle by Zoro.

 - Steely Dan – Home at Last youtube.com/watch?v=cGMjGaiIxtY

 - Steely Dan – Babylon Sisters youtube.com/watch?v=pAuPMJlK92s